ClarifiedSecurity/catapult-docs/docs/catapult-customizer/README.md

 ## Files

-- `example.makerc-vars` - When using non-default .makerc-vars then make sure that `example.makerc-vars is also defined in the Catapult Customizer repo because there are helper scripts that will check if your .makerc-vars contains all of the variables based on the example.makerc-vars.
+- `example.makerc-vars` - When using non-default `.makerc-vars` then make sure that `example.makerc-vars` is also defined in the Catapult Customizer repo because there are helper scripts that will check if your `.makerc-vars` contains all of the variables based on the `example.makerc-vars`.

 - `start.yml` - In some rare cases you might want to customize the deployment tree of Catapult.
-For that you can create your own start.yml file and it will be used instead of the default one.
+For that you can create your own `start.yml` file and it will be used instead of the default one.
 Refer to the default [start.yml](https://github.com/ClarifiedSecurity/Catapult/blob/main/defaults/start.yml) as an example.